velocify/angular-styleguide/a1/README.md

 ### Controller Names
 ###### [Style [Y123](#style-y123)] [ESLint [controller-name](https://github.com/Gillespie59/eslint-plugin-angularjs/blob/HEAD/docs/controller-name.md)]

   - Use consistent names for all controllers named after their feature.
-Use UpperCamelCase for controllers, as they are constructors.
+Use camel case for controllers, suffixed by "Ctrl".

     *Why?*: Provides a consistent way to quickly identify and reference controllers.